Ammar-Amjad/Leetcode/221. Maximal Square/README.md

-# Problem: 22.
-Generate Parentheses
+# Problem: 221.
+Maximal Square
 Given an m x n binary matrix filled with 0's and 1's, find the largest square containing only 1's and return its area.

 Example 1: